-Rosé: The AOC grapes include cabernet franc, cabernet sauvignon, cinsault, carignan, clairettte rosé, côt (malbec), grenache gris, grenache noir, and merlot.
-IGP includes, among others, carmenère, gamay noir, marselan, and gewürztraminer rosè.
+Rosé: The AOC grapes include cabernet franc, cabernet sauvignon, cinsault, carignan, clairette rosé, côt (malbec), grenache gris, grenache noir and merlot.
+IGP includes, among others, carmenère, gamay noir, marselan and gewürztraminer rosè.

 Sparkling Wines (Blanquette de Limoux méthode ancestrale, Blanquette de Limoux méthode traditionelle, and Crémant de Limoux): the grapes allowed are mauzac, chenin blanc, chardonnay and pinot noir.
 Little-known fact: sparkling wines were first developed in the Languedoc, not in Champagne!

 The Languedoc-Roussillon wine region is undergoing significant transformation so the rules regarding grape varieties are sure to change over time.

-Each of the grape varieties gives it’s special qualities to the wine.
-Also each grape gives different fruit depending on the soil and elevation and sun exposure of the vineyard.
+Each of the grape varieties gives its special qualities to the wine.
+Also, each grape gives different fruit depending on the soil, elevation and sun exposure of the vineyard.
 Because the soil types and elevation changes are so dramatic in the Languedoc, the charms of each grape and blend are endless.
 Some of the more important and classic grapes and their characteristics follow as described by our great friend and fabulous Languedoc sommelier Marcel Van Baalen.

 Grenache Noir gives soft and round fruit (blackberry, blueberry, cherry) and is usually very elegant with aromas of dried herbs and blood orange.
-Grenache noir is low in tannins and likes to be blended.
-In the Languedoc it’s also a favorite for rosé wines!
+It is low in tannins and likes to be blended.
+In the Languedoc, it’s also a favorite for rosé wines!

 Grenache Gris is a favorite for many Languedoc winemakers.
 Lots of fruity aromas, can be big and powerful in the mouth, with a nice, crispy aftertaste.
-Yummie!
+Yummy!

 Another Spanish grape (Monastrell) landed here around the Mediterranean shore.
 Deep red fruits (blackberry) with interesting notes of cocoa, black pepper and tobacco.
-This grape ripens late so these grapes need lots of time on the vine!
-Full bodied, with dry tannins, this is usually a grape to put into a blend.
+This grape ripens late so these grapes need lots of time on the vine.
+Full-bodied with dry tannins, this is usually a grape to put into a blend.
 Perfect for rosé when picked early in the season!
 Many of our favorite wines have Mourvèdre in the blend.

 A rich, spicy varietal that originated in the Rhône Valley.
-Grows perfectly here in the Languedoc and is regarded as one of the best for this region.
-Perfect on it’s own, but works best in blends to give more complexity.
-With aromas like blueberry and black plum, and in some terroirs also milk chocolate and green peppercorn and tobacco, this is an interesting grape in your blend.
-Syrah has a good, fresh acidity.
-Another good rosé grape!
+Syrah grows perfectly here in the Languedoc and is regarded as one of the best for this region.
+Perfect on its own, but works best in blends to give more complexity.
+With aromas like blueberry and black plum, and in some terroirs also milk chocolate and green peppercorn and tobacco, this is an interesting grape in a blend.
+Syrah has good, fresh acidity, and is another good rosé grape!

 French for “The Red”.
 Although this is a white grape, it has a ginger skin.
 This variety also came down from the Rhône Valley.
-Gives interesting, full bodied white wines with aromas like lemon, apricot and bee wax.
-Usually blended with Marsanne or Grenache but also fine on it’s own.
+It gives interesting, full-bodied white wines aromas like lemon, apricot and bees' wax.
+It is usually blended with Marsanne or Grenache but is also fine on its own.
 It adds complexity and delicious flavors to any blend.

-Very popular grape varietal, used to be co-planted with Syrah in the Northern Rhône to give the red wines a bit of freshness and acidity.
-Gives wines an almost oily, rich taste, and aromas like peach, mango and honeysuckle.
-Also white flowers (blossoms) and roses.
+Viognier is a very popular grape varietal that used to be co-planted with Syrah in the Northern Rhône to give the red wines a bit of freshness and acidity.
+It gives wines an almost oily, rich taste, and aromas like peach, mango, honeysuckle, white flowers (blossoms) and roses.
 It is medium bodied and low in acidity so sometimes best in blends.

-One of the oldest white grape varietals in France and gives “lip stinging” freshness and acidity which goes so well with seafood and shellfish.
-Perfect wine for your oysters!
-Green apple, lemon and lime, citrus blossom are words to use here.
+One of the oldest white grape varietals in France and gives “lip stinging” freshness and acidity, which goes so well with seafood and shellfish.
+A perfect wine for oysters!
+Green apple, lemon, lime and citrus blossom are words to use here.
 Very light and crisp wines; perfect for lunch.
 There is also Picpoul Gris and Picpoul Noir!
 Did you know that?

 Another very old varietal planted by the Greeks and mostly found around the Narbonne area.
 It’s a late ripening grape so often it's very hard for winemakers to pick another white grape after all the reds are harvested!
 Rich in colour and taste, it usually ends up in a blend.

-Catalunya grape well used in their local sparkling wine, called Cava.
-Also planted in the Languedoc it gives zesty, fresh wines, lean with a good acidity.
+Macabeau is a Catalunya grape well used in their local sparkling wine, called Cava.
+Also planted in the Languedoc, it gives zesty, fresh wines, lean with a good acidity.

-Like Carignan this is a true Mediterranean grape.
+Like Carignan, this is a true Mediterranean grape.
 Vermentino could well be the white version!
-Fully adapted to the dry climate and the sun, this grape delivers refreshing grapefruit aroma, lemons and lime and gives many white wines a great zing!
+Fully adapted to the dry climate and the sun, this grape delivers refreshing grapefruit, lemon and lime aromas, and gives many white wines a great zing!

-We thank the Romans deeply for planting this fan-tas-tic grape over here!
+We have the Romans to thank for planting their grapes in this lush landscape!
 There are actually 2 types: Muscat d’Alexandrie and Muscat à Petit Grain, the latter being the best for this region.
 It can deliver bone dry wines with lots of aroma, but also ultra sweet to match fruity desserts.
 One of the best sweet Muscats in the Languedoc comes from a little town close to Minerve called Saint Jean de Minervois.
-The local Muscat there gives aromas like roses, white pear, mandarin peel.
+The local Muscat there gives aromas like roses, white pear and mandarin peel.
 Irresistible!
-Usually fortified, it keeps it’s natural sweetness from the fruit and together with a good acidity it is perfectly balanced!
+Usually fortified, it keeps its natural sweetness from the fruit and together with a good acidity it is perfectly balanced.